environ-developers/Environ/Doc/sphinx/example02.rst

 Simply by setting the solvent_mode parameter one can switch from SCCS to soft-sphere model, environ_type presets can take care of the required (tuned) parameters associated with the model.
 Note that the solver (and auxiliary) parameters are not required for the SSCS.

+Calculating the solvation energy is exactly the same procedure as before, and results in a value of -5.786kcal/mol, within chemical accuracy of the experimental results, as seen in the first example.

 ..
 [1] O. Andreussi, I. Dabo, N. Marzari, J. Chem.
 Phys.
 136, 064102 (2012)
 ..
 [2] G. Fisicaro et al., J. Chem.
 Comput.
 2017, 13, 8, 3829-3845